Policy Statement Essex County Superior Court Criminal Case Procedures and Protocols

 Reviews of § 58A detention orders are not conducted by means of video conferencing.
 Whether male or female, defendants seeking review of a § 58A detention orders are transported to court.
 The defendant’s attorney from the district court must appear and represent the § 58A defendant on an appeal of a § 58A detention order, or if appealing any conditions of release set by the district court.

 Unless advance excusal is granted by the court, non-custodial defendants are expected to be present for each First Session appearance.
-One or both parties can advance and add a case to the First Session list by obtaining the case file from the clerk’s office and having it called in the normal course.
-Add-ons must be brief matters and are commonly used to change scheduled dates that have become unavailable for one counsel or the other since they were scheduled.
-Add-ons are frequently brought forward by just one counsel, with the agreement of the nonappearing counsel.
+One or both parties can make a request to advance and add a case to the First Session list by obtaining the case file from the clerk’s office and having it called in the normal course.
+Add-ons will be heard provided that they do not interfere with regularly scheduled business.
+However they must be brief matters and are commonly used to change scheduled dates that have become unavailable for one counsel or the other since they were scheduled.
+Add-ons are frequently brought forward by just one counsel, with the agreement of the non-appearing counsel.

 First Session also handles all probation matters arising out of the Salem Probation Office as part of the normal First Session list.
-Probation matters supervised out of the Lawrence Probation Office are scheduled for Wednesday and Friday mornings at 9:00 in the Lawrence Criminal Session.
+Probation matters supervised out of the Lawrence Probation Office are scheduled for Wednesday afternoon at 1:30 in the Lawrence Criminal Session.